kyleskom/NBA-Machine-Learning-Sports-Betting/README.md

 # NBA Sports Betting Using Machine Learning 🏀
 <img src="https://github.com/kyleskom/NBA-Machine-Learning-Sports-Betting/blob/master/Screenshots/output.png" width="1010" height="292" />

 A machine learning AI used to predict the winners and under/overs of NBA games.
 Takes all team data from the 2007-08 season to current season, matched with odds of those games, using a neural network to predict winning bets for today's games.
 Achieves ~75% accuracy on money lines and ~58% on under/overs.
 Outputs expected value for teams money lines to provide better insight.
+The fraction of your bankroll to bet based on the Kelly Criterion is also outputted.
+Note that a popular, less risky approach is to bet 50% of the stake recommended by the Kelly Criterion.
 ## Packages Used

 Use Python 3.8.
 In particular the packages/libraries used are...